A Master Bathroom Worthy of a Toast

 When it was finished, this master bathroom was everything they hoped for and more.
 They couldn’t wait to start using the space; joking that they would lock the children out and share a bottle of wine on the floor.

 Set up a time to meet with award-winning designers Amanda and Troy to start your bathroom remodel.
 Or, register to attend an upcoming workshop to learn more.
-You can also follow Normandy Remodeling on Facebook, Twitter and Instagram or check out the Normandy photo gallery for more design ideas and inspiration.Read more like this: Amanda Heyland, Troy Pavelka
+You can also follow Normandy Remodeling on Facebook, Twitter and Instagram or check out the Normandy photo gallery for more design ideas and inspiration.Read more like this: Amanda Heyland, master bathroom, Troy Pavelka